Your Home May Have Money-Making Opportunites For You

 You’ll also be on the hook for administrative fees if you’re leveraging the equity into your home apart from borrowing from prepayments.

-For example: If you paid a lump sum of 20% extra on your mortgage of $20,000 the bank will allow you to use this.
+For example: If you paid a lump sum of 20% extra on your mortgage of $20,000, the bank would allow you to use this.

 They will deposit the money to your bank account and then add that amount to your current mortgage.